 After a hedonistic early adulthood, Augustine was inspired by reading about the life of St. Anthony of the Desert and made a formal conversion to Christianity in 386 at the age of 31.
 He reported hearing an inner voice which told him to take up the Bible and read and was drawn to a passage by St. Paul (Romans 13:13-14) which was aimed at non-believers becoming transformed.
 He wrote an account of his conversion in his text Confessions and went on to become an influential bishop, theologian, teacher, and author of numerous theological treatises.

-In the spring of 430, the Vandals who had previously sacked Rome invaded Roman Africa.
+In the spring of 430 another Germanic pagan group, the Vandals, invaded Roman Africa.
 Augustine fell ill and died on 28 August 430.
-The Vandals returned to Hippo and burnt much of the city, though Augustine’s library survived.
+The Vandals returned to Hippo in what is now modern Algeria and burnt much of the city, though Augustine’s library survived.
 Click here to read more about Augustine’s life.

 Early life of St. Patrick

 Patrick (c.
 385~493 AD, dates very uncertain) was born into a wealthy Roman family in Scotland during the reign of Emperor Theodosius.
 When he was sixteen years old, he was captured by Irish slave raiders and sold to a farmer in western Britain where he served for 8 years.
 After praying earnestly he heard a voice speaking to him in a dream: “You have fasted well—soon you will be going home.”
 The next night, as Patrick slept, he heard the voice again: “Behold, your ship is ready.”
 He ran away the next day and headed for a shipping port on the other side of the island.
 However, there was a gap of at least twenty-five years between his escape and his return about which we know little, and when he did return he was clearly established in his Christian faith.